-The best way to check if your plant needs water is to use the finger dip test as above.
+The best way to check when your need to water your indoor plants is to use the finger dip test as above.
 Push your finger into the soil up to your second knuckle.
 If the soil is moist it will stick to your finger and your plant is okay on the water front.
-If the soil is dry your finger will come out clean and it is time to water!
+If the soil is dry your finger will come out clean and it is time to water your indoor plants.

-- Less is more - always err on the cautious side if you are not quite sure how much to water your plant.
+Less is more - always err on the cautious side if you are not quite sure how much water to use when watering indoor plants.
 Overwatering your plant can be much riskier, as it can lead to things like root rot, effectively plants can drown from too much water.

-- Moist not wet - after you have watered the soil, once the water has dissipated, the soil should feel damp, and not soggy.
-If the soil is soaking wet, there is a risk that you have overwatered.
+After you have watered the soil and once the water has dissipated, the soil should feel damp, and not soggy.
+If the soil is soaking wet, there is a risk that you have overwatered

-- Fussy plants... some plants can be a bit fussy with the water they are given.
+Some plants can be a bit fussy with the water they are given.
 In general, try to make sure you give plants lukewarm and not cold water.
-Also, if possible, try and give them filtered water or rainwater (particularly in places with hard water)
+Also, if possible, try and give them filtered water or rainwater (particularly in places with hard water).

 Getting the climate right is key to a thriving plant